elemental-lf/benji/docs/source/configuration.rst

 ``--configfile``) parameter.

-Top level configuration directives
+Top-level configuration directives
 ----------------------------------

 * key: **configurationVersion**
-* type: string (integer is also excepted)
+* type: string (integer is also accepted)
-* default: none, required
+* required

 Currently this is always ``1``.